zigzap/zap/doc/build-localhost.md

 You can then host this via python HTTP server and proceed as if you had downloaded it from github.

-If all goes well, your dependend code should be able to use your freshly-built zap release, depending on it via localhost URL in its `build.zig.zon`.
+If all goes well, your dependent code should be able to use your freshly-built zap release, depending on it via localhost URL in its `build.zig.zon`.

 If not, fix bugs, rinse, and repeat.